 This is a single-arm, phase II multi-center clinical trial to assess the ability of BCMA directed CAR-T therapy to improve response in MM patients who have failed to achieve at least VGPR after first-line therapy (induction followed by high-dose melphalan, autologous stem cell transplant and maintenance lenalidomide).
-Prior to enrollment, patients must have had an autologous HCT and initiated single agent lenalidomide maintenance with a response of less than a VGPR (in comparison to pre-induction status).
+Prior to enrollment, patients must have had an autologous HCT and initiated lenalidomide-based maintenance with a response of less than CR (i.e., VGPR or less) (in comparison to preinduction status).
 Eligible patients will undergo leukapheresis, receive lymphodepleting (LD) chemotherapy followed by infusion of BCMA directed CAR-T cell therapy.
 Subjects will resume maintenance lenalidomide beginning at least 30 days after CAR-T cell infusion assuming they have recovered from the infusion and certain hematologic criteria have been met.
 Subjects will be followed on this protocol for one year.